signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

 }
 ```

 Note that nothing prevents a substituted section to also contains placeholders.
+In this
+case, the section name is crucial and must uniquely identify the replaced section in its
+parent so that subsequent replacement paths can be properly resolved.

 ## Usage